The brutal eviction of a passenger on an overbooked United Airlines flight is among the worst public relations disasters in recent history.

 Derek Thompson of The Atlantic criticized both United’s response and unwieldy amount of power given to airlines in dealing with overbooked flights.

-Footage of the incident provided by Business Insider via YouTube – viewer discretion advised.
+Compilation courtesy of Tracy Kennedy, via YouTube – viewer discretion advised.

 Thompson, along with reporters and columnists from other websites, notes that United selected passengers at random after failing to entice anyone to leave willingly with offers of flight vouchers.